Easy Pineapple Dump Cake

 My daughter loves eating pineapple all year round.
 While I love to get canned pineapple and just serve it as-is for a fruit with dinner, I figured I would switch it up and make a dessert.
 And that’s how this recipe was created.

-I make it super easy with just 4 ingredients so I can whip it together without much effort and the kids could top it with vanilla ice cream and it would be good to go!
+I make it super easy with just 4 ingredients so I can whip it together without much effort and the kids can top it with my vanilla ice cream recipe and it would be good to go!
 Even my daughter, who is now 8, can add all the ingredients into the dish and I just help her get it out of the oven when it’s done baking!

 My entire kitchen smells like tropical sweetness and I can’t argue with that!

-And, if you love pineapple and easy desserts, try my pineapple upside down cake, pineapple pound cake, pineapple sauce, cherry dump cake, and peach cobbler dump cake recipes.
+And, if you love pineapple and easy desserts, try my pineapple upside down cake,pineapple pound cake, pineapple fluff, pineapple banana smoothie, cherry dump cake, and peach cobbler dump cake recipes.

 ingredients needed to make pineapple dump cake.